Michael Elias: Film and television

 In 1992, Elias and Eustis amicably dissolved their partnership.
 Elias went on to write and direct the award-winning Showtime movie Lush Life with Forest Whitaker and Jeff Goldblum.
 He was nominated for best director at the CableACE Awards.

 In 2007, Paul Mazursky directed Elias's semi-autobiographical play The Catskill Sonata.
 The LA Weekly named it one of the best ten plays of the year.

 Author

 Elias' novels include The Last Conquistador published in 2013 by Open Road Media.
 In 2020, Michael released his latest novel You Can Go Home Now published by HarperCollins.

 Lawsuit

 In July 2011, Michael Elias and Rich Eustis filed a lawsuit against Creative Artists Agency (CAA), the talent agency which had represented them from the 1970s until 1995.
-The suit claimed that in addition to the agency's package fee of $3.2 million USD for Head of the Class, the agency had an undisclosed "side deal" with Warner Bros. for 10% of profits which was paid before and cut into the creators' profits.
-According to the suit, CAA allegedly received $9 million USD from this deal.
+The suit claimed that in addition to the agency's package fee of US$3.2 million for Head of the Class, the agency had an undisclosed "side deal" with Warner Bros. for 10% of profits which was paid before and cut into the creators' profits.
+According to the suit, CAA allegedly received US$9 million from this deal.
 CAA denied the allegations.